-- Login via SSH to vyuka.natur.cuni.cz and launch screen. - Run commands pwd, whoami and 1s -1a.
+- 1 Login via SSH to vyuka.natur.cuni.cz and launch screen. - 2 Run commands pwd, whoami and 1s -1a.
 What do they show? - 3 Detach from screen and logout from the server. - 4 Login again to the server.
 Is it same or different process?
-Why? - 5 Reattach to the screen same state as before logout from server. - 6 Practice tasks with file names (slide 52) - 7 Close screen session and logout from the server.
+Why? - 5 Reattach to the screen same state as before logout from server. - 6 Open new screen and practice tasks with file names (slide 58). - Detach and re-attach to both sreens. - 8 Close all screen sessions and logout from the server.